 Long Tail Real Estate SEO Keywords

-Long-tail real estate keywords typically have lower volume and lower competition, making them a lot easier to rank for in Google!
+Long-tail real estate SEO keywords typically have lower volume and lower competition, making them a lot easier to rank for in Google!
 Looking at our previous example, it would be much easier to target the longer phrase, “Orange County homes for sale with a casita,” than it would be to target the shorter.

 Keyword Research Tools for Real Estate SEO